zouloux/grunt-deployer/README.md

 		],

 		// Auto-incremented version file (this file have to be semver formated, ex : "0.1.0")
-		// If not provided, will not increment
-		// By default, patch number is incremented
+		// By default, version is not modified.
+		// Pass --patch in your CLI to increment patch number
 		// Pass --minor in your CLI to increment minor number
 		// Pass --major in your CLI to increment major number
+		// Semver format : major.minor.patch
 		versionFile: '{= path.deploymentFiles }version',

 		// Delimiters (use regex notation)